 I was told that Bukhara was THE city to visit in Uzbekistan, and as I was explaining it in my post about Bukhara, I probably set the bar a bit too high, and I was a little bit disappointed.
 Thus I was expecting anything for the other cities, and I wasn’t expecting anything special regarding my visit of Samarkand.

-Once again, kids bombard me with “Hello!” in the street, and Samarkand is the city where I was stopped in the street the most often for pictures.
-I was walking with people from Swiss and Germany I met at the hostel, and they were shocked at first, and then in stitches “Everybody’s staring at you and ask for pictures, even the cops want pictures with you, this is insane!“.
+Once again, kids bombard me with “Hello!” in the street, and Samarkand is the city where I was stopped in the street the most often for pictures with me.
+I was walking with people from Swiss and Germany I met at the hostel, and they were shocked at first, and then in stitches “Everybody’s staring at you and ask for pictures, even the cops want to get pictures with you, this is insane!“.
 An Austrian girl also told me “I thought people here kept staring at me, but this is nothing compared to you!”
 In fact, I don’t even notice the stares anymore, I’m used to it…

 Yeah, not only people want to get pictures with me, but they also want me to have tea with them at their places.
 Several times a day.
 I’m leaving an Uzbek family who invited me to have tea, and this time a fire truck honks at me, and the firefighters in the truck wave at me.
 Five minutes later, a bus passes by, completely packed, and every single person in the bus (at least 50 people) say “Hellooo!“, waving at me.
 A real star!